 Duties include assessment of damage to all property taken by an acquiring agency and located in the county.
 No member of the Compensation Commission selected shall possess any interest in the proceeding which would cause such person to render a biased decision.

-Vacancies include:
+Vacancies include

-Owner-operators of agricultural property (three vacancies);
+- Owner-operators of agricultural property;

-Licensed real estate salespersons or brokers (one vacancy);
+- Licensed real estate salespersons or brokers;

 - Empowerment/Early Childhood Iowa Area Board